Who we are

 Representing your interests

 Working with the stakeholders above we attend many meetings representing your interests.
 We distribute a newsletter every term to selected MPs and our Press Officer has a wealth of contacts which we use to raise the profile of schools-led training in the educational media.
 Our website also offers the opportunity to vote on particular issues so we are able to take forward the collective views of members as appropriate.

-We have a Memorandum of Co-operation with the Universities Council for the Education of Teachers (UCET) and worked together to provide the published guidance ‘Working with the Teachers’ Standards in Initial Teacher Education’ to support providers in the assessment for Qualified Teacher Status.
-This was followed up by a series of regional workshops held to allow for dissemination, comment and sharing of resources.
+We have a Memorandum of Co-operation with the Universities Council for the Education of Teachers (UCET) and worked together to provide guidance on safeguarding in the ITT context.

 We hope the following comments from existing members will provide evidence of how our work is valued.

 “I really appreciate being in the loop on discussions e.g. re payment to trainees with QTS government policy re ITT.
 Until your e mails, I had no access to these things.””I find the communication circulated by NASBTT very useful and up to date.
 Topical and current information is circulated immediately and at times information is shared which is difficult to find elsewhere.
 Advice is always available and members support each other effectively through e mail correspondence.
 I find membership both useful and essential in supporting my role as manager on a school centred programme.””Martin’s contact with the NCTL and Government officials are invaluable as is his role as a communications hub for loads of other providers.
 We feel more included and involved in what is going on and, from time to time, we feel very able to express heartfelt opinions through his proper channels.
 NASBTT is well worth the subscription fee.”